 2. Food And Water Supply

-When you are traveling, it is important to consider how you will keep your Maine Coon cat well hydrated, especially if you are traveling through hot countries.
+When you are traveling, it is important to consider how you will keep your Maine Coon cat well-hydrated, especially if you are traveling through hot countries.

-Dehydration is very dangerous for cats, so we purchased a few of these extra large portable cat water containers from Amazon.
+Dehydration is very dangerous for cats, so we purchased a few of these extra-large portable cat water containers from Amazon.

-The extra-large size is important when feeding is concerned, since your cat is unlikely to eat if their whiskers do not fit into the bowl.
+The extra-large size is important when feeding is concerned since your cat is unlikely to eat if its whiskers do not fit into the bowl.

 3. Cat Harness

-Don’t go anywhere without one, since you will need to let your cat out to stretch their legs from time to time.
+Don’t go anywhere without one, since you will need to let your cat out to stretch its legs from time to time.

-Many Maine Coon cats are the size of small dogs, so an extra large cat harness like this is ideal, since it caters to your cats larger than average sizing.
-Amazon are currently selling it at this reduced price at the moment too, so now is the best time to invest!
+Many Maine Coon cats are the size of small dogs, so an extra-large cat harness like this is ideal since it caters to your cat’s larger-than-average sizing.

-If you think that you cat is suffering therefore, consider how you can adapt your cats current environment to cater to your Maine Coons emotional needs.
+If you think that your cat is suffering, therefore, consider how you can adapt your cat’s current environment to cater to your Maine Coons emotional needs.